-13 Maharashtra and desire to migrate to this University for persuing Their further studies will have to clear the failed subjects of A.T.K.T from the parent University.
-In case of such students the parent University should issue the migration Certificate and also allow them The provision of this Regulation is applicable to the students of those State Universities in Maharashtra, which reciprocate with to appear for the Examination in the failed subject of A.T.K.T. while they pursue their studies in this University.
+13 Maharashtra and desire to migrate to this University for persuing Their further studies will have to clear the failed subjects of A.T.K.T. from the parent University.
+In case of such students the parent University should issue the migration Certificate and also allow them However, those who desire to obtain Grade, shall have to appear for all the papers of B.A.
+Part-I, II and III of this University Or Equivalence Test conducted by this University.
+The provision of this Regulation is applicable to the students of those State Universities in Maharashtra, which reciprocate with to appear for the Examination in the failed subject of A.T.K.T. while they pursue their studies in this University.
 This provision is applicable to the Students of those Universities, which reciprocate this University in giving similar concession to the students of this University.
 (Discuss for Equivalence Test - in deans meeting) with this University.
 Those students who have obtained A.T.K.T., at any examinations of other Statutory Universities and desire to migrate to Shivaji University for pursuing their further studies will have to clear the failed subjects of A.T.K.T. from the previous University.
 In case of such students the previous University should issue the migration Certificate and also allow them to appear for the Examination in the failed subject of A.T.K.T. while they pursue their studies in Shivaji University.
 R.B.A.
-18: A candidate who has passed in any papers / practical shall not be allowed to appear again in the same paper / practical.
+18: A candidate who has passed in any papers / practical shal not be allowed to appear again in the same paper / practical.
 A candidate who has passed in any papers / practical shall not be allowed to appear again in the same paper / practical However a candidate desires to improve the Grade (Class) may appear the immediate next examination and before the award of degree.
 R.B.A.
 19: CBCS R. B. A. 19: a) i) A candidate who has appeared for the B.A.
-Part-Semester Examination of this University as an externa student and has either passed or is eligible to register his nam of B.A.
-Part-II Examination will be permitted to join a colleg for the B.A.
-Part-II Course on condition that he will have t Part-I CBCS Semester Examination of Shivaji University in distance mode, and is eligible to register his name for B.A.
+Part-Semester Examination of this University as an external student and has either passed or is eligible to register his name of B.A.
+Part-II Examination will be permitted to join a college for the B.A.
+Part-II Course on condition that he will have to Part-I CBCS Semester Examination of Shivaji University in distance mode, and is eligible to register his name for B.A.
 Part- II Examination, will be permitted to join a college in regular